PROJECT ENQUIRY

 Ivanhoe

-Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations, and home extensions across Ivanhoe under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
-Ivanhoe's Federation, Edwardian, Art Deco, and post-war residences each present distinct structural realities and heritage considerations under the Banyule Planning Scheme.
-Every project begins with an honest assessment of what your specific property requires before any scope or cost conversation begins.
+Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations and home extensions in Ivanhoe, all under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
+Ivanhoe's Federation, Edwardian, bungalow and Art Deco homes each present their own structural conditions and heritage controls under the Banyule Planning Scheme.
+Every project begins with a site visit and an honest assessment of your property before any scope or price is discussed.

 EXPLORE OUR SERVICES